Ukraine shrugged off predictions of war. Now it’s a mad dash to leave.

 “We were running at the speed of light,” she said.
 “Then we heard some explosions, some shelling.
 We were trying to run as far away from the airport as we could.
 It was really scary.
 I’m talking about it now and I’m all shaking.”

 Now, they were at the station, trying to reach their home in the central town of Kirovograd.
-But there were no tickets, and so she was traveling to another town an hour way, then taking a bus or taxi, she hoped.
+But there were no tickets, and so she was traveling to another town an hour away, then taking a bus or taxi, she hoped.

 A few steps away, Galina Nedopriadko was picking up her granddaughter.
 The 66-year-old had made up her mind: She would not flee the city.